Computational Pathology: A Survey Review and The Way Forward: Model Learning for CPath

 \subsection{Segmentation Architectures}

-Segmentation is a widely used technique in histopathology image processing, as shown in Figure \ref{fig:organ_overview}.
-Architectures performing segmentation require the ability to localize the object of interest, because the desired output has class labels at the pixel-level \cite{UNet}.
-Over time, semantic segmentation tasks and architectures have become more common in CoPath, but it remains a very challenging task due to the difficulty of obtaining and predicting pixel-wise annotations.
+Segmentation is widely used in CPath, as shown in Figure \ref{fig:organ_overview}, and enable localizing the area of interest at the pixel level \cite{UNet}.

-U-Net is a segmentation architecture which was initially developed for the segmentation of neuronal structures in electron microscopy image stacks \cite{UNet}, but has become one of the most common architectures for segmentation in CoPath \cite{13,66,84,173,TCGA-Nuclei,348,351,25,74,152,150,371,336,305,225,587,565,578,503,609,545,597,631,618,517,627,580,481}.
-U-Net has an encoder-decoder structure: the encoder to contract features spatially and the decoder to expand them again to capture semantically related context and generate pixel-level predictions.
-With proper data augmentation, the model can be trained end-to-end without requiring a large volume of annotated images \cite{UNet}.
-The U-Net model was used to automatically segment nuclei for the purpose of creating a novel dataset with unsupervised learning \cite{TCGA-Nuclei}, but it should be noted that this process also relies on the Mask R-CNN framework and pathologists for quality checking purposes.
-In a recent work \cite{wu2022cross}, cross-patch dense contrastive learning has been used for semi-supervised nuclei segmentation.
+U-Net was initially developed for neuronal structure segmentation in electron microscopy image stacks \cite{UNet}, but has become one of the most common architectures for segmentation in CPath \cite{13,66,84,173,TCGA-Nuclei,348,351,25,74,152,150,371,336,305,225,587,565,578,503,609,545,597,631,618,517,627,580,481}.
+U-Net has an encoder-decoder structure: an encoder to contract features spatially and a decoder to expand them again to capture semantically related context and generate pixel-level predictions \cite{UNet}.
+The U-Net model has been used to segment nuclei for creating a novel dataset with unsupervised learning \cite{TCGA-Nuclei}, but it should be noted that this process also relies on the Mask R-CNN framework and pathologists for quality-checking purposes.

-Another common approach for segmentation is to use fully convolutional networks (FCNs) \cite{53,56,342,352,29,175,133,210,105,230,617,580} or customized architectures constructed by combining multiple components of various architectures or introducing new components to pre-existing architectures \cite{85,219,281,314,349,124,120,132,243,136,113,257,121,105,500,616,486,503,492,545,499,603,552,479}.
-For example, two custom CNNs were built known as Object-Net and Separator-Net to perform segmentation \cite{105}.
-The former network was used to predict whether a particular pixel is benign or malignant \cite{105}.
-The latter network was used to predict structures within the image and refine the prediction of Object-Net through probability fusion \cite{105}.
+Another common approach for segmentation is to use fully convolutional networks (FCNs) \cite{53,56,342,352,29,175,133,210,105,230,617,580}, customized architectures constructed by combining multiple components of various architectures, or introducing new components to pre-existing architectures \cite{85,219,281,314,349,124,120,132,243,136,113,257,121,105,500,616,486,503,492,545,499,603,552,479}.
+For example, one work used a custom CNN to predict whether each pixel was benign or malignant, while a second CNN was used to refine the initial prediction through probability fusion \cite{105}.